About

 Walking a Byrne Creek trail, British Columbia.
 Heather Pringle

-Today I live a 15-minute walk from the ocean in Victoria, and I love exploring the local trails and neighborhoods with my husband Geoff and our dog Gillie.
+Today I live a 15-minute walk from the ocean in Victoria, and I love exploring the local trails and neighborhoods with my husband and our dog Gillie.